 We started by looking at which units had the potential to cover a lot of the National Curriculum outcomes for science, and then backfilled these first.
 At the same time, we looked for opportunities for those units to also cover other National Curriculum areas of learning – art, music, design and technology, etc.

 We also identified some existing units of work that had the potential to provide you with opportunities to teach the National Curriculum geography outcomes.
 These are quite specific to the UK, so the units won't contain any British geography so to speak, but do give you plenty of scope to achieve these National Curriculum requirements.

 How do I ensure that I'm meeting the new requirements of the National Curriculum?

 We created new cross-reference documents, alongside three sample route plans to guide you in your planning.
 We’ve also pulled together a comprehensive set of FAQ's to work in conjunction with these documents.

 We released our final set of compact science units – giving us 24 in total.
 We have also released a brand new science-focused unit in Milepost 3 called ‘Out of Africa’, which focuses on the themes of evolution and inheritance.

-All the science units also include international learning, as well as design and technology.
+All the science units also include international learning, as well as technology.
 They are also versatile – you can use them in three different ways: